barde/argusai/hosting-alternatives.md

-# Hosting Alternatives for ArgoAI Code Review Bot
+# Hosting Alternatives for ArgusAI Code Review Bot

-This document explores various hosting options that were considered for the ArgoAI GitHub code review bot.
+This document explores various hosting options that were considered for the ArgusAI GitHub code review bot.
 While we ultimately chose Cloudflare Workers for its edge-first architecture and cost efficiency, these alternatives may be valuable for teams with different requirements or existing infrastructure investments.

 ## Azure Hosting Options